 Stressed, anxious, and busy.
 Three words almost anyone can relate to (and if you don't, can you teach me your ways?).
 At the start of this year, I made a conscious decision to slow down; to leave my laptop at work and get to a Pilates reformer class every morning.
 They're not huge changes, but little ways I thought I could trick myself into feeling blissed out.

 While there are certainly times where that's all I need to keep cool, calm, and collected, there are other weeks where I feel like I'm climbing a mountain.
 And I need an entire spare oxygen tank to get up there.

-Read on, for the different methods I put in place, to give me the energy get through a busy week, while feeling calm and stress-free.
+Here are the different methods I put in place to give me the energy to get through a busy week, all while feeling calm and stress-free.

 Finding that time for yourself is so beneficial for clearing your mind and really switching off—setting your week off on the right foot.

 The treatment is described as a "spirit leveler", focusing on the body's vibrational frequency, to slow down the body and nervous system.
 It is literally a treatment used to help calm the body, and believe me when I say, it really, really did.

 As soon as you enter the dimly-lit treatment room, there is om chanting and palo santo (a sacred wood) scented throughout.
 Within minutes, my mind was completely asleep and my body responding to the different elements of the treatment (which included traditional shiatsu, reflexology, hot and cold crystal rocks, and remedial massage).

 I left feeling light and determined to hold onto this feeling.